FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Discussion

 This paper studies representation learning and exploration for low rank MDPs.
 We provide an intuitive interpretation of these models in terms of a latent variable representation, and we prove a number of structural results certifying that low rank MDPs are significantly more expressive than models studied in prior work.
 We also develop \ouralg, a computationally and statistically efficient model based algorithm for system identification in low rank MDPs.
 Policy optimization follows as a corollary.

 Our results raise a number of promising directions for future work.
-On the theoretical side, can we eliminate the reachability assumption for computationally tractable algorithms leveraging non-linear function approximation?
-This question is intimately tied to the roll of optimism in reinforcement learning, as the optimism principle is challenging to implement with non-linear models.
-Can we develop tractable model-free algorithms for representation learning in the low rank MDP?
-Finally, on the empirical side, can we leverage the algorithmic insights of~\ouralg to develop practically effective representation learning algorithms for complex reinforcement learning tasks?
+On the theoretical side, can we develop provably efficient model-free algorithms for representation learning in the low rank MDP?
+On the empirical side, can we leverage the algorithmic insights of~\ouralg to develop practically effective representation learning algorithms for complex reinforcement learning tasks?
 We look forward to answering these questions in future work.